ShivamSKD/Web-PQS/README.md

 RSA is not a post-quantum algorithm, so we had to find an other algorithm.
 Our first suggestion was the classic [NTRU](https://en.wikipedia.org/wiki/NTRU), which is a lattice-based public key cryptographic algorithm, developed in 1996, relying on the [Closest Vector Problem](https://en.wikipedia.org/wiki/Lattice_problem#Closest_vector_problem_.28CVP.29).
 However since NTRU uses rings which are not fields, there are some potential attacks against it.
 In May 2016, Daniel Bernstein, Tanja Lange et al released [NTRU Prime](https://ntruprime.cr.yp.to/ntruprime-20160511.pdf), which uses fields, eliminating these attacks.
 We decided to implement this latter version of NTRU.

-## Contributors

-In chronological order of their contributions:

-* The original protocol and code was developed by [Anna Dorottya Simon](https://github.com/annadorottya) and [Márk Szabó](https://github.com/markszabo/)
-* [f-viktor](https://github.com/f-viktor) added the VideoChat feature ([PR #2](https://github.com/markszabo/PostQ/pull/2))
-* [deleterium](https://github.com/deleterium) did various improvements (moving from GET to POST calls, saving the session to localstorage, having email verification at registration)

-Thank you for all contributors for their time and efforts.

-Feel free to contribute and include yourself here when you send a PR.

 ## External libraries